-Nowadays, there are numerous virtual reality devices that can provide different levels of immersion.
-In particular, we can distinguish two levels of immersiveness:
+Nowadays, there are manifold virtual reality devices that provide with different levels of immersion.
+In particular, this immersive reality has two different levels of involvement:

 VIRTUAL REALITY IN E-LEARNING

 As is known, distance vocational learning usually requires the tracking of the completed activities, according to internationally recognised standards, such as SCORM or Tin Can (or xApi).
 For the corporate and professional world, it is required, both by business policies and by laws and regulations, an evidence of the training carried out by the people involved in the training.
 It is necessary that the fulfilment of the training obligations be attested, often through certificates.

 In traditional e-learning this aspect does not cause particular problems.
 A course is inserted into the platform (LMS) as a SCORM package, a few settings must be configured and then the course is associated with the certificate generation.
 When the user has finished to follow the course, a SCORM signal is sent to the LMS that, in turn, releases the certificate to the learner.